jhao/local-bookshelf/docs/functional_spec.md

 3. As a Librarian, I can re-run scans to discover new books or refresh metadata.
 4. As a Researcher, I can browse collections via a dashboard that combines statistics and card-based shortcuts.
 5. As a Researcher, I can search by keyword, book title, classification, or publication year, and switch between card or table layouts with pagination.
-6. As a Reader, I can preview any supported book format, adjust zoom, toggle fullscreen, and control text-to-speech playback.
+6. As a Reader, I can preview any supported book format, adjust zoom, toggle fullscreen, and reveal the source file on disk.
 7. As a Reader, I can export any supported book to PDF.
 8. As a Reader, I can continue reading where I left off in a collection.
 9. As a Reader, I can start an AI chat about the contents of the books in a collection.